Pylons/pyramid/docs/narr/views.rst

   Normal (non-exception) views registered against a context which inherits from :exc:`Exception` will work normally.
-When an exception view configuraton is processed, *two* exceptions are registered.
+When an exception view configuraton is processed, *two* views are registered.
 One as a "normal" view, the other as an "exception" view.
 This means that you can use an exception as ``context`` for a normal view.